14. Text Data

 era (mostly with regard to the ASCII codes, ≤ U+007F, representing

-English letters, decimal digits, some punctuation characters, and a few
+English letters, decimal digits, as well as some punctuation and

 ” denotes the set comprised of all characters with codes